ejeba72/electronics_engineering/README.md

 - screen:
     - "screen /dev/ttyACMO 9600"  (i.e. screen path baudrate)
 - stty:
-    - "stty -f /dev/ttyACMO speed 9600" ("-f" for freebsd, mac. "-F" for Linus ditros.
+    - "stty -f /dev/ttyACMO speed 9600" (Use "-f" for freebsd and mac.
+Use "-F" for Linux distros.
 I assume that "-f" or "-F" stands for "filepath".
 I stand to be corrected. :) )
 - arduino-cli:
     - "arduino-cli monitor -p /dev/ttyACMO" (I assume that "-p" stands for "path" which is the same as "filepath".
 Again, I stand to be corrected.)